Kosovar cuisine

 Bread, dairy, meat, fruits and vegetables are important staples in Kosovan cuisine.
 With diversity of recipes, the Kosovan daily cuisine adjusts well to the country's occasional hot summers and the frequent long winters.
 As a result of its continental climate, fresh vegetables are consumed in summer while pickles throughout autumn and winter.

 Breakfast in Kosovo is usually light, consisting primarily of a croissant with coffee, sandwiches, scrambled eggs, omelettes, petulla or toast with salami, processed cheese, lettuce and tea.
 Cereals with milk, waffles, pretzels and homemade pancakes with honey or marmalade are also frequently consumed especially by children.

 Dishes

-Common dishes include pies, flija, stuffed peppers, legume, sarma, kebab/qebapa etc. Notwithstanding, the cuisine varies slightly between different regions of the country.
+Common dishes include pies, flija, stuffed peppers, legumes, sarma, and kebab/qebapa.

-The most common dishes during the winter time in Kosovo contain pickled items like sauerkraut, green tomatoes, cucumbers, cauliflower, and condiments such as ajvar (hot or mild red peppers) which is usually seasoned in early autumn.
-They do also form popular appetizers throughout the year.
+The most common dishes in wintertime in Kosovo contain pickled items like sauerkraut, green tomatoes, cucumbers, cauliflower, and condiments such as ajvar (hot or mild red peppers) which is usually seasoned in early autumn.
+These foods are used in appetizers throughout the year.

 Bread

 Varieties of bread are available throughout the country.
-Notably: pitalka, pita, cornbread (also known as "Leqenik"), kifli and whole wheat bread among others.
+Notably: pitalka, pita, cornbread (also known as "Leqenik"), nore (also known as pogaçe), kifli and whole wheat bread among others.